annetteclopezdavila/Advanced_Machine_Learning/Projects/Project_3.md

 - At degree=2, k=30, alpha=0.05: 2483.8999704434805
 - At degree=2, k=300, alpha=0.05: 2497.023368589572
 - At degree=2, k=506, alpha=0.05: 2459.0769654036612

+Interestingly enough, the MAE is decreasing as the degrees are lowered.
+Once again, the K-Fold pattern holds.
+Our lowest MAE is $2459.07 at 2 degrees.

 # Elastic Net
 ## K-Fold Values